Why this new translation is so good

 ~

-As good as my translation is compared to every previous translation, let me be the first to acknowledge that it's a lumbering elephant of a thing compared to Chuang Tzu's lean and nimble gazelle-like writing.
+As good as my translation is compared to the previous translations, let me be the first to acknowledge that it's a lumbering elephant of a thing compared to Chuang Tzu's lean and nimble gazelle-like writing.
 Whereas I write:

 No thing isn’t a that (over there).